How to write an out-of-network script

 The only difference is that payment is due at the time of service and the reimbursement check will be sent directly to you in 3-4 weeks.
 Think of it as a rebate program!
 Wouldn’t it be great if you can walk out of the store looking great and feeling great without insurance dictating who you can or cannot seek services from?

 Partnerships Response: Because we are an open network practice, we are not confined to the rules of your insurance policy.
-We have the ability to carefully select the labs we wish to work with to ensure that you get high quality of services/materials without the fear that it will break in a couple of months.
+We have the ability to carefully select the labs we work with to ensure that you get high quality of services/materials without the fear that it will break in a couple of months.
 We pride ourselves in the care we provide!

 Standard out-of-network response: